Immigration to India

 Economy of India

 India is among the top ten of the largest economies in the world.
 India’s GDP is estimated to be $3.5 Trillion in the year 2023-24.
 India accounts for almost 7.2% of the global economy in terms of PPP (purchasing power parity).
 India dreams to be among the top 3 economies in the next 10 years.
-It is evident that that since the pandemic the Indian Government is taking important measures to boost the economy.
-The Government is focusing on training people to agriculture and different ways of farming as lately the growth of Artificial Intelligence and Automation has resulted in a reduction of manual work and more people becoming jobless.
+It is evident that since the pandemic the Indian Government is taking important measures to boost the economy.
+The Government is focusing on training people in agriculture and different ways of farming as lately the growth of Artificial Intelligence and Automation has resulted in a reduction of manual work and more people becoming jobless.

-Renting and buying of real estate for foreigner’s
+Renting and buying of real estate for foreigners

 It is not very easy for foreigners to buy land or property in India as there are some legal restrictions.
-To buy or invest in immovable property in India, non-Indians who belong to the following countries, need to get permission from Reserve Bank of India (RBI):
+To buy or invest in immovable property in India, non-Indians who belong to the following countries, need to get permission from the Reserve Bank of India (RBI):

 - Sri Lanka

 The Property can only be leased out for not more than 5 years.
 Foreigners who are not residing in India are not permitted to acquire any immovable property in India, except by inheritance.
 Such property requires RBI’s approval for transfer or selling.
-Foreigners or expats of non-Indian origin, who are Indian residents are allowed to purchase property in India but have to obtain the approvals and fulfil the requirements if any, prescribed by the concerned State Government and local municipal authorities.
+Foreigners or expats of non-Indian origin, who are Indian residents are allowed to purchase property in India but have to obtain the approvals and fulfill the requirements if any, prescribed by the concerned State Government and local municipal authorities.
 They can purchase property under the following three categories:

 - NRI (Non-Resident Indian)